 2. Monarch caterpillars or eggs- These can be found outside on milkweed plants or purchased.

-3. Ventilated container such as a deli container or aquarium works great.
-You can also buy butterfly houses like these.
+3. Ventilated container such as a deli container or aquarium works well.

 4. Paper towels